lululxvi/deepxde/docs/demos/diffusion_1d_exactBC.rst

     def func(x):
         return np.sin(np.pi * x[:, 0:1]) * np.exp(-x[:, 1:])

-Now, we have specified the geometry, the PDE residual and the boundary/initial conditions.
+Now, we have specified the geometry and the PDE residual.
+However, in order to apply hard boundary and initial conditions, they are not specified and exclusive from the loss function.
 We then define the ``TimePDE`` problem as

 .. code-block:: python

-    data = dde.data.TimePDE(
+    data = dde.data.TimePDE(geomtime, pde, [], num_domain=40, solution=func, num_test=10000)
-        geomtime,
-        pde,
-        [bc, ic],
-        num_domain=40,
-        num_boundary=20,
-        num_initial=10,
-        solution=func,
-        num_test=10000,
-    )

-The number 40 is the number of training residual points sampled inside the domain, and the number 20 is the number of training points sampled on the boundary (the left and right endpoints of the interval).
-We also include 10 initial residual points for the initial conditions and 10000 points for testing the PDE residual.
-The argument ``anchors`` is the above descirbed training points in addition to the ``num_domain``, ``num_initial``, and ``num_boundary`` sampled points.
+The number 40 is the number of training residual points sampled inside the domain.
+10000 points for testing the PDE residual.

 Next, we choose the network.
 Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 32: